top of page

 I am going to leave this article with a brilliant quote from Marcus Aurelius.
 A Stoic philosopher who may have contributed to the very begins of human rights and equality.

-“Waste no more time arguing what a good man (or woman) should be.
+“Waste no more time arguing what a good person should be.
 Be One.”

 Thanks for taking time to read my post.
 If you like it, please sign up and share with friends.